 Our training helps team members make judgement calls about what sort of products they should create given the time available and the volume of rapid requests coming in.

 Recognising that the world is dealing with more conflict-related emergencies, we have boosted our security training so MapAction volunteers can deploy safely to environments where the situation can be highly unpredictable.
 Training involves simulations that enable the team to ‘learn by doing’ in a practical and safe environment.
 This includes practising first aid, calling for help and negotiating with combatants.
 We hope none of this will ever be needed, but we will always prepare the team for all eventualities.

 We use our expertise and volunteer resources to help other organisations prepare for future disasters by:

-- Training humanitarian professionals to use the latest technologies to collect, manage and visualise data effectively so that they can create maps and provide geospatial analysis themselves in the field.
+- Training humanitarian and disaster management professionals to use the latest technologies to collect, manage and visualise data effectively so that they can create maps and provide geospatial analysis themselves in the field.
 As well as running bespoke training programmes, we teach regularly on courses run by the United Nations, the Red Cross, regional and national disaster management agencies and NGOs.

-- Working with partner organisations in developing countries to ensure that appropriate map and data resources are available in readiness for future emergencies.
+- Working with partner organisations to ensure that appropriate map and data resources are available in readiness for future emergencies.